 Things to do in innsbruck: a walk around town

-After having spent two days in Vienna for a personal project, I took the train to Innsbruck to start my road trip together with Katrin from Visit Austria and fellow Belgian travel bloggers Bart from VetexBart and Bruno from Reisreporter.
+After having spent two days in Vienna to take waltz classes and sniff up some Viennese culture, I took the train to Innsbruck to start my road trip together with Katrin from Visit Austria and fellow Belgian travel bloggers Bart from VetexBart and Bruno from Reisreporter.

 I’d never been to Innsbruck before but had frequently been told it’s one of the best cities in Austria to visit.
 Upon my arrival at the Innsbruck train station, I could easily see why that’s the case.